-The Town was incorporated under the provisions of the Lawrason Act.
-The Town operates under the Mayor-Board of Aldermen form of government.
 The Mayor and five Alderpersons are elected at large every four years by the citizens of the Town.
 They are compensated for their services.

 The Town provides police and fire protection, services to maintain or develop streets, sidewalks, drainage, and sanitation, general and administrative services, and utilities services for area residents.
-It currently serves approximately 450 utility customers and employs 15 persons (not including the mayor and board members).
+It currently serves approximately 450 utility customers and employs 13 persons (not including the mayor and board members).